-In Figure 10 and Figure 11 the vertical lines for the different wind speed bins vary between -2° and +2°.
-The wind speed bins 6 ms-1 and 8 ms-1 are well aligned but for the other bins a small misalignment is observed.
-A flow deflection function based on wind speed or rotor speed could improve this behaviour.
-A rough assessment of the impact on the annual energy production (AEP) using a constant offset and a wind distribution with Weibull parameter A = 8 and k = 2 and applying $\cos(\gamma_i)^3$ -function as losses to the power of the respective wind speed bins results in an overall loss of ~ 0.1% AEP.
+In Figs. 10 and 11 the vertical lines for the different wind speed bins vary between -2 and $+2^{\circ}$ .
+The wind speed bins 6 and 8 ms-1 are well aligned but for the other bins a small misalignment is observed.
+A flow deflection function based on wind speed or rotor speed could improve this behavior.
+A rough assessment of the impact on the annual energy production (AEP) using a constant offset and a wind distribution with Weibull parameter A = 8 and k = 2 and applying the $\cos(\gamma_i)^3$ function as losses to the power of the respective wind speed bins results in an overall loss of $\sim 0.1$ % AEP.

-At lower wind speeds (6 ms-1 and 7 ms-1), higher turbulence causes more wind direction changes and to reduce wear of the yaw components, higher yaw errors are accepted.
+At lower wind speeds (6 and 7 ms-1), higher turbulence causes more wind direction changes and to reduce wear of the yaw components, higher yaw errors are accepted.
 The range of power per bin increases with higher wind speeds because of the cubic relationship.
-In consequence the polynomial fit gets more curved with higher wind speeds except for the wind speed bin 9 ms-1 where rated power is already achieved in some gusts.
-The solid dots, representing the yaw error bin average, follow the polynomial curve fit closely where enough data is available, but for the outer ridges the scatter increases.
+In consequence the polynomial fit becomes more curved with higher wind speeds except for the wind speed bin 9 ms-1 in which rated power is already achieved in some gusts.
+The solid dots, representing the yaw error bin average, follow the polynomial curve fit closely where enough data are available, but for the outer ridges the scatter increases.

-The second order polynomial fit through each wind speed bin is more curved for the rotor speed compared to the active power.
-This behaviour helps to allocate the best alignment, except for the wind speed bin 9 ms-1 where the maximum rotor speed is already reached.
-Figure 12 shows the power as a function of the rotor speed and helps to understand, why using the rotor speed as independent variable provides improved fitting-curves.
+The second-order polynomial fit through each wind speed bin is more curved for the rotor speed compared to the active power.
+This behavior helps to allocate the best alignment, except for the wind speed bin 9 ms-1 in which the maximum rotor speed is already reached.
+Figure 12 shows the power as a function of the rotor speed and helps to understand why using the rotor speed as an independent variable provides improved fitting curves.
 Both variables are normalized with its maximum value.
-The transparent dots are averages of 1 minute periods.
-The different colours indicate the wind speed bin (bin width 1ms^{-1}).
-The straight coloured lines are linear regressions with the method of least squares.
-For lower wind speed bins (e.g. 6 \pm 1 ms-1), rotor speed has a larger variation compared to the active power and, larger variation leads to a more curved fitting-function.
-The variation of the rotor speed decreases with increasing wind speed bin but the relationship visualized with the linear regressions in Fig.12 indicates an increased slope which again helps to obtain a fitted curve with more bending.
+The transparent dots are averages of 1 min periods.
+The different colors indicate the wind speed bin (bin width of $1 \,\mathrm{ms}^{-1}$ ).
+The straight colored lines are linear regressions with the method of least squares.
+For lower wind speed bins (e.g., $6 \pm 1 \,\mathrm{ms}^{-1}$ ), rotor speed has a larger variation compared to the active power and larger variation leads to a more curved fitting function.
+The variation in the rotor speed decreases with increasing wind speed bin but the relationship visualized with the linear regressions in Fig. 12 indicates an increased slope, which again helps to obtain a fitted curve with more bending.